Kelvin-N-Analytics/QuickyQuest-Business-Intelligence/README.md

 ```

 # Data Modelling
 Created a robust and efficient data model that supported the analysis of customer behavior, product performance, and store-level profitability at QuickyQuest Enterprises.
 By following this data modeling approach, QuickyQuest Enterprises was able to establish a solid foundation for data analysis and reporting, enabling informed decision-making and effective business management.

+> [!NOTE]
-The calculations part shows measures that were calculated within the data model.
-Separating calculations into a dedicated table helped maintain a clean and organized data model, making it easier to understand and manage.
+> *The calculations part shows measures that were calculated within the data model.
+Separating calculations into a dedicated table helped maintain a clean and organized data model, making it easier to understand and manage.*

 ![Data Modelling](https://github.com/user-attachments/assets/05afe9b4-8265-4180-80b1-bce10306c212)